Featured Image: Song of Style

 When buying a store brand, or unknown, is as good as the big-ticket, brand name, consider the lesser.
 True, some off-brands are of less quality, like cans of carrots and green beans, but when the quality is the same, we may be spending for other reasons.
 You can buy an “off brand” pair of gym shoes for ruining in the garden and keep your high-end sneakers in the closet; to wear when leaving the house.
 You can remove the tag from your blouse if it seems too low-brow, and doctor up your no-name soup by putting in into a fancy container before taking it to the office.
 Few will take note of your “brand” unless it’s distasteful and offensive.

 How many pairs of shoes are in your closet?
 Do you buy a new outfit or extra accessories each time you attend an event?
 A little organization may help stop unnecessary spending.
 Group clothing together that can be mixed and matched.
 Hang a coordinating sweater over a favorite blouse and wrap a fashion scarf around the neck of the hanger.
 Next, to that, hang the skirt or pair of slacks you intend to wear with it.
 Try grouping your clothing by colors or by season and look through your wardrobe often.
 The more you remind yourself of what’s there, the less you may spend on new stuff.
 Try shopping online thrift stores and if you still have that gorgeous dress or suit you wore to your cousin’s wedding, chances are, you still look great in it!
 Try it on and remind yourself.
+Don’t throw out your old clothes just yet check out these 10 places to sell your clothing for cash.

 20. Auto Insurance